 Use this mode to daisy-chain multiple AD4000/AD4004/AD4008 devices on a 3-wire or 4-wire serial interface.
-This feature is useful for reducing component count and wiring connections, such as cases with isolated multiconverter applications or for systems with a limited interfacing capacity.
+This feature is useful for reducing component count and wiring connections, for example, in isolated multiconverter applications or for systems with a limited interfacing capacity.
 Data readback is analogous to clocking a shift register.
-A connection diagram example using two AD4000/AD4004/ AD4008 devices is shown in Figure 62, and the corresponding timing diagram is shown in Figure 63.
+A connection diagram example using two AD4000/AD4004/ AD4008 devices is shown in Figure 63, and the corresponding timing diagram is shown in Figure 64.